Amanda Murphy Ceramic Platter | Landscape Collection

 Amanda creates each piece individually using a blue and white crystalline glaze which melts each time its fired ensuring the uniqueness of each handcrafted piece.
 For this reason, your piece will have slight variations in pattern and colour to the photo shown.

-Approximate dimensions: 30cm x 22.5cm x 4cm high
+Small 30cm x 22.5cm x 4cm high

 Each platter is sold separately.